ArnaoutLab/diversity/README.md

 metacommunity_2a = Metacommunity(counts_2a, similarity=S_2a)
 ```

-We can find $D_0^Z$ (using $q=1$ just for comparison to the previous example) similarly to the above:
+We can find $D_0^Z$ similarly to the above:

 ```python
 metacommunity_2a.subcommunity_diversity(viewpoint=0, measure='alpha')
 ```

-The output tells us that $D_1^Z=1.11$.
+The output tells us that $D_0^Z=1.11$.
 The fact that this number is close to 1 reflects the fact that all individuals in this community are very similar to each other (all birds).

 In contrast, Dataset 2b consists of members from two different phyla: vertebrates and invertebrates.
 As above, we define a similarity matrix: